Authoring Best Practices Guide

 Looking at the sample design above, four buttons have been added to the Hive page that will serve as a way for users to launch different Hives from this Landing Page.
 Some thought was given to the appearance of these buttons: colour matches the design, the icons align with the subject area, the size and spacing is consistent.
 The overall aesthetic fits the design and is functional, but what if some adjustments were made to elevate the design.

 In the redesigned sample, some corporate images, that reflect the different areas of business, were used.
 Because the images are colour and contain numerous colours and shades, a colour mask was applied on top of the images to create a bluish tint and make them more consistent.
 The only change in the creation of this view, was that instead of Button objects being used, Image objects were added to the page and given the same size and spacing.
 Another alternative could be adding some text to the image, if the image selected doesn't already contain the required text.
-For more about this technique, check out this article.

 Some people may prefer the icons over the images, text versus no text, and that's ok.
 Beauty is in the eye of the beholder after all.
 Every design is different and these techniques, and how they're implemented, may lend themselves better towards certain designs over others.